 What Are The Consequences of a Second DUI?

 For most people, the punitive measures of the first DUI or the ugly consequences of their driving under the influence are enough of a lesson for them to attempt anything of the sort again.
-But some people refuse to learn and make still make the same mistake.
+But some people refuse to learn and still make the same mistake.

-The consequences for your second DUI are far graver than of your first.
+The consequences for your second DUI are far graver than your first.
 While you were let off the hook easily for the first time, this time you won’t be so lucky.

 Second-time DUI offenders are dealt with much more harshly, and the penalties are far more serious than the first.